(European Blastomycosis; Torulosis)

 For meningitis, treatment is amphotericin B, given intravenously, plus flucytosine, given by mouth, followed by fluconazole, given by mouth, for many months.

 For a skin infection, people are usually given fluconazole by mouth or, if the infection is severe, amphotericin B intravenously.

-After cryptococcosis is treated, people with AIDS usually need to continue taking an antifungal drug (such as fluconazole) until AIDS is controlled—that is, until their CD4 count (the number of one type of white blood cell) increases and stays high enough for at least 6 months.
+After cryptococcosis is treated, people with AIDS usually need to continue taking an antifungal drug (such as fluconazole) until AIDS is controlled and they have taken antifungal drugs for at least a year.
+AIDS is considered controlled when the CD4 count (the number of one type of white blood cell) increases to a certain level and the amount of HIV in the blood (called viral load) has been very low or undetectable for at least 3 months.